A Surprise in the Oven

 “I have no meat,” snapped Tante Adela.
 “And if I did, I would surely not waste it on a skunk!”

-So this plan was dropped.
+And so this plan was dropped.
+The skunk sighed.

 “I have no meat," snapped Tante Adela.
 "And if I did, I would surely not waste it on a skunk!"